AN INVITATION TO GENEROUS GIVING

 Yet in spite of it all — or maybe because of it all — we are also called to be generous givers.

 In 2 Corinthians 9:7, the apostle Paul, speaking to the believers in Corinth said, “Each of you should give what you have decided in your heart to give, not reluctantly or under compulsion, for God loves a cheerful giver.”

 Chronic Joy swings wide the door, offering a warm and honest welcome to an often marginalized, weary, and overlooked community.
 We understand the grief and loss associated with chronic illness, and we long to extend an invitation to radical hope and compassionate change, where people always come first.

-Every day, we pour out.
-Because it matters.
-Every life affected by chronic physical and/or mental illness matters.
-Every single precious, treasured one.
+Every day, we pour out, because it matters.
+Every life affected by chronic physical illness, mental illness, chronic pain, and disability matters.

 Matthew 6:21 reminds us, “For where your treasure is, there your heart will be also.”

-We are the treasures of God, created by His hand, breathed into life, chosen, forgiven, redeemed, and delighted over with singing, image bearers of the King.
-All are invited.
+We are the treasures of God, created by His hand, breathed into life, chosen, forgiven, redeemed, delighted over with singing, and bearing the image of the King.

-Sometimes, through that invitation, precious lives are changed, not by us, but by God through us, and sometimes we’re blessed to hear how:
+Sometimes, through that invitation, lives are changed, not by us, but by God through us, and sometimes we’re blessed to hear how:

 “I just found this [Facebook] page tonight and it is a gift from God.
 How wonderful to connect with others through Jesus Christ and to be able to see and care about the invisible illness that others must carry.”
 Lynn G.